-I grew up in a family who relies on Photography as a source of income.
+I grew up in a family who relied on Photography as a source of income.
 My late parents owned a photography shop in a rural town in Malaysia.
 My father would travel to villages to take photographs of people, and developed the film himself in a little darkroom at the back of our shop.
 As soon as I was able to sit on my own, I was allowed to accompany him while he worked in this “Magic Room”.

 I remember feeling absolutely fascinated when faces miraculously appeared on the pieces of paper my father had soaked in some foul-smelling chemical.
 He, in turn, took pleasure in my pure delight and thousands of questions.

-I hold a degree in Law and Music from a British university, and has practised as an Advocate and Solicitor for 16 years in Malaysia, before ceasing work and moving to England.
+I hold a degree in Law and Music from a British university, and have practised as an Advocate and Solicitor for 16 years in Malaysia, before ceasing work and moving to England.
 My husband and I currently reside in a scenic little village in West Yorkshire, one of the most beautiful parts of the country.

-Although many of the images here may seemed to have been captured spontaneously, in actual fact, a lot would have happened before they were taken.
+Although many of the images here may seem to have been captured spontaneously, in actual fact, a lot would have happened before they were taken.
 The quote above, by my favourite photographer, Henri Cartier-Bresson, sums it all up for me.
 In those few seconds before I clicked my camera, I would have used my head, my eyes and most importantly, my heart, in making decisions on how and when to freeze those crucial moments, and turn them into lasting memories…

 This website is created to showcase some of these memories.
 I am currently working on a book which will tell the “stories” behind some of the images I have captured over the years.
 Details of the publication and sale will be announced here, and on my Instagram account and Facebook Page (icons on top right above will take you there).
 For now, I invite you to journey with me through my images...